 Commissioner Biographies

-Michaele Whelan is Provost and Vice President for Academic Affairs at Emerson College where she has served since 2013.
+Michaele Whelan is the ninth President of Wheaton College.
+She assumed this role in January of 2022 after serving as the Provost and Vice President for Academic Affairs at Emerson College since 2013.
 Earlier she served as Vice Provost for Academic Affairs and Interim Provost at Brandeis University and before that as Associate Dean in the Schools of Arts, Sciences and Engineering at Tufts University and as Assistant Director of Undergraduate Studies in the Department of English and American Literature at Harvard University.
 She earned her bachelor’s degree summa cum laude from Cornell University and her master’s and Ph.D. in American literature from Harvard University.
 She has taught in English departments and programs in American Studies and Women’s Studies at Pennsylvania State University, Harvard University, Tufts University, and Brandeis University.
 Her area of academic expertise is modern and postmodern America literature.

 Paula Amato